zajitschek/metaanalysis/chapters/chapter1.md

 Chapter 4 gives an overview over different methods to build your phylogeny, in case your meta analysis spans across different taxa.

 You will also have the opportunity to perform steps directly in R, without having to open it locally.
-This will look like this:
+This will look like this grey block below.

 <codeblock id="intro_1">
 Write your name where the dotted line is!
 </codeblock>

 Just click on the "Run Code" button and see what happens.
 You can also use the "Show hints", "Show solution" and "Reset" tabs.
 Don't worry about doing in anything "wrong" - you will not be breaking these code blocks!
 You can also use these blocks to calculate whatever else you think of - try for example writing "1+1", and run it again!
 (For advanced R users - you can't import your own datasets, but of course could add them manually!)